 As people begin returning to Kirkuk and Salah al-Din in Iraq, restoring basic needs like access to health services is an essential aspect of re-establishing conflict-affected communities.

-The World Health Organization (WHO) conducted a needs assessment in Iraq in 2018 and found health services limited due to damaged infrastructure and over stretched health system.
+The World Health Organization (WHO) conducted a needs assessment in Iraq in 2018 and found health services limited due to damaged infrastructure and an over stretched health system.

 WHO contracted Blumont to deliver services to two communities in Kirkuk (Hawija City and Abo Skhara village within Hawija District) and two communities in Salah al-Din (Khasa Darly village and Tikrit city).
-Working with local contractors and with funding from WHO, Blumont is helping more than 559,000 returnees, displaced persons, and host community members access quality, comprehensive health care.
+Working with local contractors and with funding from WHO, Blumont helped more than 559,000 returnees, displaced persons, and host community members access quality, comprehensive health care.

 In March 2019, and with support from WHO, Blumont finished the first phase of programming by opening the doors of the improved Hawija Hospital, having repaired electrical, plumbing, and structural works and constructed a pediatric ward and outpatient department.
 Focusing on accessibility for persons with disabilities and improving patient flow, Hawija Hospital now serves around 200 people daily—an 18 percent increase—and provides faster care at a lower average cost.